Trello

 Cost scenarios:

 • Solo freelancer: Trello Free gives you 10 boards at no cost.
-Asana Personal gives you unlimited projects with three views.
-Both are viable; Trello if you think in boards, Asana if you want list and calendar views too.
+Asana Personal gives you unlimited projects with three views, but only for 2 users.
+Both are viable for solo use; Trello if you think in boards, Asana if you want list and calendar views too.

 • 5-person team needing Timeline + automation: Trello Premium = $50/month.
 Asana Starter = $54.95/month.
 Near parity, with Asana offering Gantt, dependencies, and AI Teammates that Trello lacks.